Week of March 20th

 Depot/Church Realignment Project

 The Depot/Church Realignment Project will realign Depot Street with Church Street through the Community and Cultural Center (CCC) Parking lot.
 This project is intended to improve traffic flow into and around the Downtown area.
 The project is being coordinated with a private residential project to be constructed on the former Hale Lumber site.
-Project work in the public right-of-way began the week of March 28, 2022, with work continuing through Spring 2023.
+Project work in the public right-of-way will continue through Spring 2023.

 During this project, the main entrance to the Community and Cultural Center parking lot, located at Dunne Avenue and Church Street will be closed.
 The entrance at Depot Street will also be closed.
 There will be a temporary loss of parking spaces during the project.
 Access to the parking lot at the Fifth Street entrance will remain open.
 Please remember to drive cautiously through construction areas and follow signage for detours.
 We recommend utilizing alternative routes as much as possible while the work is being completed.
 Updates will be available on the project website page at www.morgan-hill.ca.gov/2284/DepotChurch-Realignment-Project